jameswomack/iOS-Image-Filters/README.md

 * Includes several retina & non-retina images for my custom effects loosely based on some popular ones in tap tap tap's Camera+ (Camera Plus as some type)
 * Utilizes CoreImage, CIImage and was one of if not the first OS repo on Github to share easy to use but professional CoreImage filtering techniques
 * Can be used by iOS devs levels beginner and up to create their own Instagram or Snapseed-like custom filters for the iPad, iPhone, iPod Touch
+* Should work with iOS 5 but isn't currently tested with iOS 5